Steve Hutchinson (American football)

 Steven J. Hutchinson (born November 1, 1977) is an American former professional football player who was a guard for 12 seasons in the National Football League (NFL).
 He played college football for the Michigan Wolverines, and was named a unanimous All-American.
 The Seattle Seahawks selected him in the first round of the 2001 NFL draft, and he also played for the Minnesota Vikings and the Tennessee Titans.
 A seven-time Pro Bowl selection, he was inducted into the Pro Football Hall of Fame in 2020.
+Later that year he would be employed by the Seahawks as a consultant.

 Early life

 Hutchinson was born in Fort Lauderdale, Florida.
 He attended Coral Springs High School in Coral Springs, Florida, and played high school football for the Coral Springs Colts.
 He graduated in 1996.

 In 2007, he was named to FHSAA's All-Century Team that listed the Top 33 football players in the state of Florida's 100-year history of high school football.